 United plans to fly roughly 55 per cent of its 2019 passenger capacity in the second quarter.
-That is split heavily in favor of domestic where 64 per cent will fly compared to just 36 percent internationally, according to Cirium schedule data.
+That is split heavily in favour of domestic where 64 per cent will fly compared to just 36 per cent internationally, according to reports.
 Schedules for the rest of the summer, including July and August, are not yet finalised.

 In addition, United will have more opportunities to generate revenue this summer than it has in recent months.
 The airline is reinstalling six seats to each of its 190 Embraer E175 jets - the most common aircraft in the United Express fleet - after removing them last year, and launching more than 20 new seasonal routes targeting beach-bound vacationers.

 Please Subscribe and get updates in your inbox.
 Thank you.